-I had always said "yes, maybe I will", never really giving it much thought, because I didn't believe I could produce something polished and coherent enough for others to want to read, but i was to find out that was not going to be my motivation.
+I had always said "yes, maybe I will", never really giving it much thought, because I didn't believe I could produce something polished and coherent enough for others to want to read.

 A few years back, I was faced with what seemed (and still seems) a corporate consulting market which no longer felt it needed nor wanted my skills and experience of many years and multiple disciplines (for those interested in THAT side of my life, check out my 'work' profile at https://www.laurencenicholson.work) and so had, what is to me a huge challenge, which is time on my hands.

 It was my Partner who quite nonchalantly commented one day "why don't you start that autobiography?", and the idea germinated, not into the autobiography, but into a novel charting a psychological analysis of the main character, almost entirely based on my life's experiences and adventures, and how he had become the person he is today.
-This has now become a trilogy, walking through the evolution of the character, the deconstruction and the rebuilding (hopefully using all the good traits) into the better person (the latter being a constant work in progress as we all are)
+This has now become a trilogy, walking through the evolution of the character, the deconstruction and the rebuilding (hopefully using all the good traits) into the better person.

 What I found, as I was writing, was that I was putting down on paper (albeit digitally) my critique of myself, trying to identify and understand the origins of all my traits, 'warts'n'all', and many of the choices and decisions I had made over the years started making more sense, if only in why I made them, not whether they were good ones to make.